blbadger/blbadger.github.io/gpu-server.md

 It is remarkable that removing the V100 boost clock speed (1530 MHz) and reducing the base from 1290 MHz to 1005 MHz (along with our earlier power limits) leads to such a small change in performance: enforcing this for a training run with only two GPUs during a test leads to a ~13% decline in training speed.

 That said, once these tests were completed I connected the PSU current share pins (see the PSU section for more information) and after doing so and switching to the XT60 plug output on the breakout board, the GPUs were able to run at full power (up to ~350W each).
 I consider the ~600W total saved to be worth a 13% performance drop, and continue to run the GPUs as 200W each.

-Note that running `watch -n0.1 nvidia-smi` leads to significantly slower distributed training: there is a 15% performance drop when all four GPUs are running at full tilt (although only a ~5% drop for one GPU).
-This is a much more noticeable drop than for consumer grade hardware (RTX 3060 with i7-12700F) and it is unknown why it occurs.
-A similar drop in performance is seen for SXM4 A100 clusters with NVLink during training runs with related distributed trainin methods such as FSDP, suggesting that this is not a problem specific to the V100 cluster.
-A simple test to see if this was caused by nccl calls in the NVLink system would be to remove all GPUs save one and repeat the same training runs with `nvidia-smi` running concurrently, but I will not be doing this as removing and replacing SXM2 modules is a pain.

 I experienced difficult-to-pin-down training process hangs and freezes which manifested as `nv_queue` processes taking nearly all a CPU's compute followed by interrupt requests (`irq/57-nvidia`) that also hangs, leading to stalled GPU processes with high vRAM use.
 Close inspection reveals that these are associated with `nccl` communication problems, which means the GPUs are not communicating properly with each other or the CPU.
 I was able to solve this problem by simply tightening the screws that affix the GPUs to the SXM2 socket.